NRuiz1598/Rock-Paper-Scissors/README.md

 - I need to start using things like debugger and breakpoints to improve my debugging skills even more, although I always tried to paid attention to what the console say when an error popped even as a complete beginner.

 - My code is super messy and repetitive, I hope to get better at this with more experience and practice.

+### To do Later

+- Reduce Repetition (Code optimization)
+- Add validation to the user input
+- Create other functions to reduce what playRound handles